joaodfmota/Resume/README.md

 ## Overview

-I'm a front-end developer based in Brazil, working for a company based in Florianópolis.
+I'm a front-end developer based in Brazil, working for a digital marketing company based in Florianópolis.

-I've been working as a developer (designer/programmer) since 2015, initially creating layouts for websites and a doing some little backend code and then, developing rich visual websites with a focus in front-end using modern tools optimizing my workflow and code organization.
+I've been working as a developer since 2015, initially creating layouts for websites and a doing some backend code and then, developing rich visual websites with a focus in front-end using modern tools optimizing my workflow and code organization.

 - html5, cross-browser development
-- css3, sass, and styles for pre-processors ( ♥ sass )
+- css3, and sass for styles pre-processors ( ♥ )
-- jquery, node, nunjucks
+- javascript, jquery, node, nunjucks
 - [ Visual Studio Code ](https://github.com/Microsoft/vscode) is my favorite editor
 - gulp for task managers